KohinaTheCat/U-Impactify/doc/sprint0/team-contract.md

 #### Other Meetings

 - Daily Standup
-  - Would take approx. 5+ minutes every weekday.
+  - Would take approx. 5+ minutes every weekday, no more than 15.
-  - If a member cannot attend, they must say beforehand (preferably in the Discord chat) what the plan on working on.
+  - If a member cannot attend, they must say beforehand (preferably in the Discord chat) what they plan on working on.
   - Meeting time would take place between 17:00 - 19:00 (**TBD**)
+  - **Important Manadatory Questions**
+      1. What have you done since yesterday?
+      2. What are you planning on doing today?
+      3. Any impediments or stumbling blocks?

 ## Version Control
 > What to/not to commit, content of log messages, ...